Interviewers at most American companies rely on behavioral interview questions to find the right candidates.

 A – Activity - what you did - this should be the longest part of the answer

-R – Result - positive; quantifiable; what you learned; what you would do differently next time
+R – Results - positive; quantifiable; what you learned; what you would do differently next time

 If you get asked a behavioral question, answer by going through the letters in order.

 First give the S part (explain the basic situation).
 Then give the T (what was your job/task in this situation) .Then A (show what you did).
 Last, give the R (outcome).

 This is the basic STAR method but here is more information about STAR, including sample answers to some possible questions.